nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `find n/Alex david` matches `Alex David`, `alex david` and `Alex david`.
 * `find s/yishun` matches `Yishun Secondary School` and `Yishun Town Secondary School`.
 * `find n/alex s/yishun` searches for all students who match `n/alex` and `s/yishun`.

+### Recording questions from a student: `question`

+(written by: Ying Gao)
+Adds, resolves or remove questions from a specified student.

+Format: `question INDEX [a/QUESTION_ADD] [s/QUESTION_INDEX] [d/QUESTION_INDEX]`

+* Exactly one of the optional fields must be present.
+* The index and question index **must be positive integers** 1, 2, 3, …​
+* The `a/` prefix adds a new unanswered question to the student at the specified `INDEX`.
+* The `s/` prefix marks an unanswered question, of the student at the specified `INDEX`, at the specified `QUESTION_INDEX` as solved.
+* The `d/` prefix deletes the question at the specified `QUESTION_INDEX` from the student at the specified `INDEX`.

+Examples:
+* `question 1 a/How do birds fly?` records "How do birds fly?" as a new question from the 1st student in Reeve.
+* `question 2 s/3` marks the 3rd question of the 2nd student in Reeve as answered.
+* `question 1 d/2` removes the 2nd question from the 1st student in Reeve.

 ### Deleting a student : `delete`